Rinaldyr/ExamNotes2017/MoreCSANotes.md

 ### ALU Control (Not sure if assessed so incomplete)

-ALU opcode is walsy 000000, and precise instruction is specified by `func` code.
+ALU opcode is always 000000, and precise instruction is specified by `func` code.

 But R-Type ALU are not the only instruction that use ALU so no as simple as reading the `func` code.